benjacoblee/blog/_posts/2020-09-08-count-negative-numbers-in-a-sorted-matrix.md

 -   Initialize a counter
 -   Loop through the main array
 -   Loop through the subarrays
--   Check if the current element of the subarray is a negative number, increment the counter
+-   Check if the current element of the subarray is a negative number.
+If it is, increment the counter

         const countNegatives = (grid) => {
             let negatives = 0;